jyclipmine/caffe/README.md

 Let's call the place where you installed caffe-lsda-nips `$CAFFE_ROOT` (you can run `export CAFFE_ROOT=$(pwd)`)

 0. Download and build Geodesic Object Proposal (GOP) libraries
-  0. Make sure you have installed all GOP Prerequisites:
+  0. Make sure you have installed all GOP prerequisites:
     * cmake
     * g++-4.8 (or other compliers supporting C++11)
     * [Eigen3](http://eigen.tuxfamily.org/)